seymencanaydogan/CineMagic-Website-on-ASP.NET/README.md

 The YouTube demo shows how the website runs in a browser, including navigation, movie displays, and other interactions.
 This helps reviewers, teachers, or collaborators understand the UX without compiling the code themselves.

 📺 **Watch the demo:** [https://www.youtube.com/watch?v=PA93yitceoI](https://www.youtube.com/watch?v=PA93yitceoI)

 ---

-## 📌 Notes

-* This is a demo/portfolio project meant to showcase skills in ASP.NET and web application design.
-* Screenshots, video walkthroughs, or additional documentation can be added for clarity.

----